 There are several methods you can use that are simple and perfect for the home gardener.
 You can use them on targeted areas or amend your garden as a whole.

 Before we get into how to acidify your soil, let’s take a look at what soil pH is.

-Most plants, including common garden vegetables, grow well in a pH range of 6-7.5, which would be slightly acidic to slightly alkaline.
-However, certain plants need a pH of 4.5-5.5 in order to be healthy.
+Most plants, including common garden vegetables, grow well in a soil pH range of 6-7.5, which would be slightly acidic to slightly alkaline.
+However, certain plants need a soil pH of 4.5-5.5 in order to be healthy.

 Which Plants Need Acidic Soil?

 If you’ve ever tried to grow certain plants only to see them turn yellow or fail to bloom with no apparent cause, it could be due to pH.

 Here’s a list of common plants that love acidic soil:

 - Azaleas and rhododendrons

 - Hydrangeas (if you want them to be blue)